kzaink/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

-\n Building tic-tac-toe game from scratch using \n HTML,CSS,JavaScript
+## Building tic-tac-toe game from scratch using

+## HTML,CSS,JavaScript